allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Violate the Allegheny honor code in regards to all submitted work
     * Navigate to other websites or programs unrelated to class materials
     * Directly copy another peer's work without crediting them
+    * Inhibit or otherwise hinder the progress of any peer's work

 ### Attendance